masaki-kleinkopf/sombor-shuffle/README.md

 #### Usage

 Visit the app from desktop or mobile!
 Click "get new random statline" to get a random statline.
-Stats will be in blue if they are double digits, to easily show a triple double statline when they occured.
+Stats will be blue if they are double digits, to easily show a triple double statline when they occured.
 Stats can be saved, and once saved a button will appear to see saved stats.
 Click on saved stats to go to a new url to see all statlines that you have saved, with ability to add and edit a game note.
 These stats and gamenotes will persist on reloading.

 #### Testing Instructions
 In your terminal, run `npx cypress open` to see that all user flows have been tested and the app is passing all tests!